bizzguy/article-kotlin-synthetics/README.md

 ## TL;DR

-Kotlin synthetics is an excellent replacement for either findViewById or ButterKnife when accessing view elements in XML layouts.
+Kotlin synthetics is an excellent replacement for either findViewById or ButterKnife when wiring view elements in XML layouts.
-It reduces the lines of code, avoids annotations and provides some scoping.
+It reduces the lines of code, avoids annotations and provides narrower scoping.
 Since it uses `findViewById` internally, it is just as performant as the other two techniques.

 But there are some gotchas.
 You must be careful when using synthetics in Fragments since they depend on the `Fragment#onCreateView` method having been run.
-Ideally, use them in the `Fragment#onViewCreated` method called after that.
+Ideally, use them in the `Fragment#onViewCreated` or any method called after that.

 In Activities, you can reference synthetics anytime after `Activity#setContentView` is called.